 For the first few days, this might make your skin red or flushed.
 It might even tingle a bit.
 This is usually because your skin isn’t used to moisturisers.
 It should settle.
-The important thing is you do it daily.
-If, after a few weeks, your skin is still red, flushed, or irritated, then you might have to move onto another product.
+The important thing is that you do it daily.
+If, after a few weeks, your skin is still red, flushed, or irritated, then you might have to move on to another product.
 Don’t forget; I went through five or six creams over the course of a few years before I found one that worked for me.

 You can try a cream like E45, which is mostly for medical conditions like eczema and dermatitis.
 Personally, I found it made my skin go bright red, but admittedly, I haven’t tried the full range.
 The one product I have found that works best for me is Bulldog Original Moisturiser for men.
 It's one of the few male products that doesn’t make my face either flush, tight, or sore.
 If you are struggling with a place to start, then I suggest starting here.